Code-Institute-Submissions/milestone-project-two-12/README.md

         - I clicked on the Reset button and the input box is display again, the question its original state as expected

     - Leg button (Purrrr-fect)
-        - I clicked on the "Leg" button and it displays text "Correct" as expected
+        - I clicked on the "Tail" button and it displays text "Correct" as expected

     - Tail button (Purrrr-fect)
         - I clicked on the "Leg" button and it displays text "Nope, try again!" as expected

     - Toes button (Purrrr-fect)
-        - I clicked on the "Leg" button and it displays text "Try again!" as expected
+        - I clicked on the "Toes" button and it displays text "Try again!" as expected

     - Give up button (Purrrr-fect)
         - I clicked on the Give up button and the input box is removed and replaced with the correct answer and some additional text as expected